Romixof/Discord-Theme/README.md

+# Romixo Discord Theme

-# Hello everyone,
+Hello everyone,
-If you read this, It means you have opened the README.md file, the "Romixo.theme.css" file can be used with BetterDiscord or Vencord, etc.
+"Romixo.theme.css" file can be used with BetterDiscord or Vencord, etc.
 The file can be used for free and without license.

 Romixo.